Review of Neutral Naturalness

 Similar to the twin Higgs framework, extra dimensional constructions come with a UV cutoff that is typically not too far above the TeV scale.
 As shown in~\cite{Craig:2014fka}, however, the extra dimension can be deconstructed while preserving the natural virtues of folded SUSY.
 An estimate of the two-loop calculation of the folded-SUSY Higgs potential indicates that it may not produce the correct vacuum without modification.
 A simple change is to vary the Scherk-Schwarz twist away from its maximum value~\cite{Cohen:2015gaa}.
 This can ensure electroweak symmetry breaking occurs at one-loop.
-The tuning in folded SUSY can also be improved by making the gauginos bifundementals of the two $A$ and $B$ color groups~\cite{Gherghetta:2016bcc}.
+The tuning in folded SUSY can also be improved by including gauginos that are bifundamentals of both the $A$ and $B$ color groups~\cite{Gherghetta:2016bcc}.

 The squark fields of folded SUSY and its variations are color neutral, but carry SM electroweak charges.
 Two frameworks have been discovered that have scalar top partners that are complete SM gauge singlets.
-The tripled-top scenario~\cite{Cheng:2018gvu,Cheng:2019yai} demonstrates that the folded-SUSY-like cancellation can be accomplished in 4D using \emph{two} copies of the top sector.
-In this construction the right-handed stops of each copy act as top partners, so they are not charged under $SU(2)_L$.
+The tripled-top scenario~\cite{Cheng:2018gvu,Cheng:2019yai} demonstrates that the folded-SUSY-like cancellation can be accomplished in 4D using two copies of the top sector all related by a discrete $\mathbb{Z}_3$ symmetry.
+In this construction the right-handed stops of each copy act as top partners, so they are not charged under SU(2$)_L$.
 The hypercharge of the top-sector copies may be freely specified, including the choice of scalar top partners with no hypercharge, which are SM gauge singlets.
 The Hyperbolic Higgs model~\cite{Cohen:2018mgv} obtains SM singlet scalar top partners from a 5D set-up.
-In contrast to the approximate $U(4)$ symmetry of the scalar potential of twin Higgs models, this scalar potential enjoys an approximate hyperbolic symmetry of $U(2,2)$.
-The kinetic terms of the scalar fields are not invariant under $U(2,2)$, but the form of the scalar potential is sufficient for SM gauge singlet scalars to cancel the divergent loop contributions of SM quarks.
+In contrast to the approximate U(4) symmetry of the scalar potential of twin Higgs models, this scalar potential enjoys an approximate, non-compact U(2,2) symmetry.
+The kinetic terms of the scalar fields are not invariant under U(2,2), but the form of the scalar potential is sufficient for SM gauge singlet scalars to cancel the divergent loop contributions of SM quarks.